Doing things that make leaders great can be rare

 Far too many people in senior positions believe that no news is good news; that people should act like grown-ups and recognize that if there’s a problem, then they can be sure that someone above them will let them know.
-That’s not leadership.
+That’s not what make leaders great.
 That’s abdication.

 Part of your responsibility as a leader is to assure people that they’re doing their jobs well.
 They need to know.
 If you don’t tell them, then they’ll begin to wonder if they are.
 If they’re wondering, then it means that they’re not focusing on doing what’s right.
 They’ll keep thinking that there’s something wrong with what they’re doing, and the risk is that they could do something else in order to gain your approval.

 Leadership does not mean creating a vision for the company and relaying it to the board or your senior managers, all the while hiding in your lofty tower.
 People want to see your face and to make eye contact with you.
 They want you to talk to them; to take an interest in them, in their job, and in their workplace.